-Today in Hip-Hop: Fugees’ ‘The Score’ Wins Best Rap Album at 1997 Grammys
+Fugees’ ‘The Score’ Wins Best Rap Album at 1997 Grammys – Today in Hip-Hop

-In addition to taking home the Grammy for Best Rap Album, the three rappers also snagged the award for Best R&B Performance by a Duo or Group with Vocals for the LP's main single, "Killing Me Softly."
+In addition to taking home the Grammy for Best Rap Album, the rap trifecta also snagged the award for Best R&B Performance by a Duo or Group with Vocals for the LP's main single, "Killing Me Softly."
 The Fugees' win was especially sweet that night since the 1997 Grammy Awards were held at Madison Square Garden in New York City.

 Unfortunately, the Fugees went their separate ways in 1998 following some tension that has built up between Lauryn and Wyclef.
 They would reunite various times in the early-2000s for appearances, and even embarked on a European tour in 2005.
 But despite attempts to produce new work, The Score would be the last official Fugees album.

 As The Score has celebrated more than two decades since its release, old fans still look back on the LP with admiration and new fans find it to be a source for inspiration.